Forums Latest Members

 I'm excited to share this Longines Conquest Chronometre I recently picked up.
 I'm smitten, however I'm also struggling to find much information on it..

-I've seen two others (photos below).
+I've seen five others (photos and info below).
 I've pressed the Longines archive pretty hard, but they can't seem to find any information about the chronometre status or the deluxe-style dial variant.
-That said, all four for which I’ve been able to see movement photos and get an extract are 9024 references with a 291 caliber movement and all were delivered to "Hattori" in Japan between July 1965 and September 1966 according to Longines.
-Perhaps a special order?

 *Edited the above (and below) with additional examples*